kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 ###### How can someone using this feature know that it is working for their instance?

-1. Create a new CRD with a union field
+1. Create a new CRD with a union field (and no other validation mechanism)
 2. Apply the CRD
 3. Create a CR with an invalid union (multiple fields set, no discriminator set), see if the CR is rejected via union validation

+When we write the e2e test, a standard union CRD and test CR will be obtainable for users to test on their instance.
 <!--
 For instance, if this is a pod-related feature, it should be possible to determine if the feature is functioning properly for each individual pod.